chetmac/airpress/README.txt

 7. Visit http://airtable.com/api to get your API Key and APP ID.

 == Changelog ==

+= 1.1.36 =
+* Improve availability of sort options (thanks @frederickjansen)
+* Fixed 'View Details' conflict/bug on plugin list page (thanks anvi7924)
+* Fixed inability to delete Virtual Post and Virtual Field configs. (how long was THAT there... sheesh!)

 = 1.1.35 =
 * Removed extra debug statement